Trevor Cadieu: Allegations

-A ceremony to designate him Commander of the Canadian Army in September 2021 was cancelled at the last moment due to sexual misconduct allegations dating to 1994-95 when he and the complainant were students at the Royal Military College of Canada.
-A retired female officer alleged she was raped when she was a first-year cadet by two senior cadets, one of them Cadieu, and in June 2022, he was charged with two counts of sexual assault.
+A ceremony to designate him Commander of the Canadian Army in September 2021 was cancelled at the last moment when information was leaked to media that military police were investigating Cadieu over allegations dating to 1994-95 when he and the complainant were students at the Royal Military College of Canada.
+A retired female officer alleged she was sexually assaulted when she was a first-year cadet by two senior cadets of the same rank, one of them Cadieu.
+In June 2022, he was charged by the Crown with two counts of sexual assault, later reduced to one count as evidence was offered during pre-trial proceedings.
 Cadieu maintained the allegations were false but needed to be investigated thoroughly to expose the truth.
 After he was publicly supported online by some serving and retired military officers including military sexual assault survivors, others responded negatively.

-Following further case review by the Crown, the charges were later combined and changed to one count.
-On October 10, 2023, the charges against Cadieu were stayed by the Ontario Court of Justice (Kingston, Ontario), Justice Larry O'Brien ruling the accused lost their right to a fair trial within a reasonable time as guaranteed by the Charter of Rights and Freedoms.
-The judge was critical of the military police who investigated the complaint, ruling they were the cause of "lengthy delays" and "not responsive" in providing disclosure to the two defendants.
+On October 10, 2023, the charge against Cadieu was stayed and the matter closed by Ontario Court of Justice (Kingston, Ontario), Justice Larry O'Brien, ruling that Cadieu and the co-accused lost the right to a fair trial within a reasonable time as guaranteed by the Charter of Rights and Freedoms.
+The judge was highly critical of the military police who investigated the complaint, ruling they were the cause of "lengthy delays" and "not responsive" in providing disclosure to the defendants.
 "Someone should be held accountable for allowing nine months to elapse before providing defence counsel with the complainant's first statement" to investigators, Justice O'Brien wrote.
 "That someone is not defence counsel who each, orally and in writing, and repeatedly requested the complainant's statement to little if any avail."